-Over the shorter of the lease terms and 40 years
+Buildings Over the shorter of the lease terms and 40 years

-8 to 10 years
+Machinery 8 to 10 years

-6 to 10 years
+Furniture, fixtures and computer equipment 6 to 10 years

-4 to 8 years
+Motor vehicles 4 to 8 years

 Where parts of an item of property, plant and equipment have different useful lives, the cost of that item is allocated on a reasonable basis among the parts and each part is depreciated separately.
 Residual values, useful lives and the depreciation method are reviewed, and adjusted if appropriate, at least at each financial year end.